ayush1409/Advances-in-Network-IDS-using-different-classifiers/README.md

 ```
 python manage.py runserver
 ```
-Now in the main page, upload **flows.csv** file.
+The above command will launch a django application.
+In the main page, upload **flows.csv** file.
 The result screen will look like

 ![alt text](https://github.com/ayush1409/Advances-in-Network-IDS-using-different-classifiers/blob/main/NetworkIDS_output.jpg)